 The Community Environmental Project Fund (CEPF) provides money to support the restoration of the environment in communities that were damaged by environmental pollution.

-The fund was created by the Delaware General Assembly in 2004 (74 Del.
-Laws, c.
-203).
-The legislation authorizes the Department of Natural Resources and Environmental Control (DNREC) to establish a grant fund by withholding 25% of funds collected as penalties for violations of environmental regulations.
+The fund was created by the Delaware General Assembly in 2004 (7 Del.
+Code §6042).
+The General Assembly has authorized the Department of Natural Resources and Environmental Control to establish a grant fund by withholding 40% of funds collected as penalties for violations of environmental regulations.

-These funds are returned to the communities where the violations occurred as competitive grants to nonprofit organizations in equity focus areas to support community environmental projects.
+These funds are returned to the communities where the violations occurred as competitive grants to support community environmental projects.
+Priority is given to organizations in equity focus areas or within two miles of a violation.

 The CEPF uses a searchable mapping tool to ensure that funding supports the state’s environmental justice goals.
 Delaware has identified Equity Focus Areas to direct investment to address existing inequities.
 These areas are shown on the map, along with locations of past CEPF investments and of facilities that have had penalty assessments.